Ayush-Navadiya/React_blog_website/README.md

 ### Api Calling

 1. Download Node-JS_Blog-api-server from : https://github.com/Ayush-Navadiya/Node-JS_Blog-api-server
-2. Install and run it for api running
+2. Install and run it for api calling